pablomaurer/cordova-plugin-file-sync/README.md

 # cordova-plugin-file-sync
-This plugin does just sync files comparing a `manifest.json` to find out changed files.
-Then it downloads or deletes changed files.
-For downloads backgroundmode is beeing used.
+Two way or one way sync files using a `manifest.json` for comparing to find out changed files.
+It will
+ - downlaod files
+ - remove files
+ - uplaod files (optional)

 Currently only IOS is implemented.
 Feel free to do the Android implementation.